Safeguarding advice and information regarding Coronavirus (Covid-19)

 Reporting a safeguarding concern

-If you have a concern about the safety or welfare of a vulnerable adult in North Tyneside, please complete our online reporting form.
+If you are a member of the public and you have a concern about the safety or welfare of a vulnerable adult in North Tyneside, please complete our

 The North Tyneside Safeguarding Adults Initial Enquiry Form is to be used by Adult Social Care providers to report suspected or actual instances of abuse or neglect and could form the start of a Safeguarding Adults (Section 42) Enquiry under the Care Act.